WG-SpaceCoder/AutoTrimps/README.md

 ## Recent changes

 3/21/2016-2
+- Fixed a bug that could cause autoportal function to fall-though to custom auto-portal when selecting Watch or Lead
 - Added gems drops to mods efficiency calculations at .75 weight.
 Increased dragimp efficiency weighting to .75.
 This puts metalDrop, metalEfficiency, gemDrop, and gemEfficiency all weighted the same at .75.
 Farmer/lumberjack efficiency are at .5.
 Nothing else is considered (for staffs).

 3/21/2016